grantsrb/langpractice/README.md

         The number of training epochs for the language training phase "actn_epochs": int
-        The number of training epochs for the action training phase
+        The number of training epochs for the action training phase "trn_whls_epoch": int
+        the epoch in which the training wheels are removed from the model.
+This means that the training data is collected using the actions from the model.
+The action targets continue to be those produced by the oracle.

     "use_count_words": int [0, 1, or 2]
         this determines what type of count words should be used.
 If 0,